-Thus, in evaluating pay-performance alignment, ISS focuses on Total Compensation as reflected in the Summary Compensation Table, but utilizing a standard set of assumptions to value equity-based grants.
+Thus, in evaluating pay-performance alignment, ISS's quantitative analysis focuses on Total Compensation as reflected in the Summary Compensation Table, but utilizing a standard set of assumptions to value equity-based grants.
 All elements, including the Annual Change in Pension/Deferred Compensation Interest (not generally considered "direct" pay) are taken into account, since companies that do not provide components such as supplemental pensions and nonqualified deferral plans may compensate executives by making larger equity grants; thus, all elements are considered to help ensure equitable comparisons.
+(See also page 13 for discussion of how ISS considers "realizable" pay beginning in 2013.)